hina-shah/healdata-utils/docs/vlmd/index.md

 - Supports HEAL projects and goals such as the [common data elements program](https://heal.nih.gov/data/common-data-elements)

-## Quick start

-=== "Command Line Interface (CLI)"

-**Double click** on the `vlmd` (or `vlmd.exe`) executable or **run** the `vlmd` executable without any arguments to quickly start using this tool.
-This "quick start" will take walk you through step by step by prompting you of the various options.

-!!! important

-    Stand alone applications for different operating systems are available here.
-These allow you to run the `vlmd` tool without needing to install anything else.
-Just (1) download, (2) unzip, and (3) double click on the `vlmd` application icon.

 ## Functions

 `extract`: Extract the variable level metadata from an existing file with a specific